jlpteaching/ECS201A/hw1/hw1.rst

  - Your sieve .cpp file.
  - Your final gem5 confguration script from the tutorial.
- - Your statistics files from your runs of your sieve.
+ - Your statistics files (stats.txt) from your runs of your sieve.

 Submit your archive as well as the PDF of your report to Canvas.